gmarti-web/gmarti-web.github.io/collections/_posts/2024-11-18-ptw310-industry-subject-matter-knowledge.md

 Software documentation spans
 ["getting-started guides to in-depth documentation on technical workflows."](https://www.linkedin.com/jobs/view/4077287219/?alternateChannel=search&refId=p1W9GyUioFPD9S88aU4f%2BA%3D%3D&trackingId=jcH%2FuCWqxBc2YcWOkLrbEQ%3D%3D)
 Readers of all skill levels use this kind of document.
-They describe how to use a program, how it works, or how it can solve specific problems.
+It describes how to use a program, how it works, or how specific industries use it.

 API documentation is more specialized than software documentation.
 It defines the inputs and outputs for specific ["RESTful" endpoints](https://restfulapi.net/).